volodymyrhudyma/blog/content/blog/2020-10-13-usememo-in-react.md

 On the one hand, the array of users is created only once, but on the other hand, we are making an unnecessary function call.

+Remember that performance optimizations are not free.

+They always come with a cost but do not always come with a benefit to offset that cost.

+Read [this article](https://blog.logrocket.com/rethinking-hooks-memoization/) to find out more about overusing this hook.

 ## Summary

+The **useMemo** hook helps to increase the performance of an application by remembering the result of the expensive function calculation and not executing it twice with the same parameters.

+While it is extremely useful, overusing it leads to performance and maintenance problems.

+Remember that performance optimizations are not free, even **useMemo** comes with a cost of allocating memory.

+Give this hook a try and see if your application will benefit from using it.